UDEMY TRADEMARK POLICY

 It is Udemy’s policy in appropriate circumstances to disable and/or terminate the accounts of users who are repeat infringers.

-But for a motivated pirate, any content that appears on a computer screen is vulnerable to theft.
+For a motivated pirate, however, any content that appears on a computer screen is vulnerable to theft.
 This is an unavoidable problem across the industry.
-Companies like Netflix, Youtube, Amazon, etc. all have the same issue, and like them, we continue to work on new strategies and solutions to limit piracy.

-If you would like to follow-up on your report or have any further questions, you can email email@example.com.
-Link-Busters will not be able to respond to inquiries about this program.
+If you would like to follow-up on your report or have any further questions, you can email firstname.lastname@example.org.
+Corsearch will not be able to respond to inquiries about this program.